Kia: Origins and the early expansion

-Kia was founded in May 1944, as Kyungsung Precision Industry (경성정밀공업; 京城精密工業), a manufacturer of steel tubing and bicycle parts, eventually producing Korea's first domestic bicycle, the Samchuly, in 1951.
-In 1952, Kyungsung Precision Industry changed its name to Kia Industries, and later it built Honda-licensed small motorcycles (starting in 1957) and Mazda-licensed trucks (1962) and cars (1974).
-The company opened its first integrated automotive assembly plant in 1973, the Sohari Plant.
-Kia built the small Mazda-based Brisa range of cars until 1981, when production came to an end after the new military dictator Chun Doo-hwan enforced industry consolidation.
-This forced Kia to give up passenger cars and focus entirely on light trucks.
-Kia assembled a few hundred more cars in 1982 and 1983, after the ban had taken effect, but no passenger cars were built in 1984 and 1985.
+Kia was founded in May 1944 as Kyungsung Precision Industry (경성정밀공업; 京城精密工業), a manufacturer of steel tubing and bicycle parts, eventually producing South Korea's first domestic bicycle, the Samchuly, in 1951.
+In 1952, Kyungsung Precision Industry changed its name to Kia Industries.
+The company later built Honda-licensed small motorcycles (starting in 1957), as well as Mazda-licensed trucks (1962).

-Prior to the forced 1981 shutdown, Kia had rounded out its passenger car lineup with two other foreign models assembled under license: the Fiat 132 and the Peugeot 604.
-The import of these knock-down kits was permitted as long as Kia exported five cars for every single Fiat or Peugeot brought in (Hyundai had to meet the same requirement).
+The company opened its first integrated automotive assembly plant, the Sohari Plant, in 1973.
+Its first modele were the Mazda-based Brisa range of small cars in 1974 and the Brisa II/K303 family car in 1975.
+It also assembled two French models under license: the Fiat 132 and the Peugeot 604.
+The import of these knock-down kits was permitted as long as Kia exported five cars for every single Fiat or Peugeot brought in; Hyundai had to meet the same requirement.

+In 1981, the new military dictator Chun Doo-hwan enforced industry consolidation.
+This forced Kia to stop producing passenger carsand focus entirely on light trucks.
+Kia assembled a few hundred more cars in 1982 and 1983, after the ban had taken effect, but no passenger cars were built in 1984 or 1985.

-Starting in 1986 (when only 26 cars were manufactured, followed by over 95,000 the next year), Kia rejoined the automobile industry in partnership with Ford.
-Kia produced several Mazda-derived vehicles for both domestic sales in South Korea and for export into other countries - where they were positioned at the budget end of the market.
-These models included the Kia Pride, based on the Mazda 121 and the Avella, which were sold in North America and Australasia as the Ford Festiva and Ford Aspire.
-Kia Industries was renamed as Kia Motors Corporation in 1990.
+Kia rejoined the automobile industry in 1986, in partnership with American company Ford.
+It built only 26 units the first year, but quickly grew to over 95,000 the next year.
+Kia produced several Mazda-derived vehicles both for domestic sales in South Korea and for export into other countries, where they were positioned at the budget end of the market.
+These models included the Kia Pride, based on the Mazda 121, and the Avella, which were sold in North America and Australasia as the Ford Festiva and Ford Aspire.
+Kia Industries was renamed Kia Motors Corporation in 1990.

 In 1992, Kia Motors America was incorporated in the United States.
-The first Kia-branded vehicles in the United States were sold from four dealerships in Portland, Oregon, in 1993.
-Since then, Kia methodically expanded one region at a time.
-Dealers in 1994 sold the Sephia and a few years later the United States segment expanded their line with the Sportage.
+The first Kia-branded car in the United States, the Sephia, began sales the following year from four dealerships in Portland, Oregon.
+The Sephia went for sale in Europe in 1994.
+The company then expanded its line with the Sportage sport utility vehicle, which was also built in Germany by Karmann for the European market.
 Over one hundred Kia dealerships existed across thirty states by 1995, selling a record 24,740 automobiles.

 Hyundai Motor Company takeover

-Kia declared bankruptcy in 1997, during the Asian financial crisis, and in 1998 reached an agreement with Hyundai Motor Company to diversify by exchanging ownership between the two companies.
-Hyundai Motor Company acquired 51% of the company, outbidding Ford Motor Company, which had owned an interest in Kia Motors since 1986.
+Kia declared bankruptcy in 1997 during the Asian financial crisis and, in 1998, reached an agreement with Hyundai Motor Company to diversify by exchanging ownership between the two companies.
+Hyundai Motor Company acquired 51% in the company in that year, leading to the formation of Hyundai Motor Group.
 After subsequent divestments, Hyundai Motor Company owns about one third of Kia Motor Corporation.
-While Hyundai Motor Company remains Kia's largest stakeholder, Kia Motor Company also retains ownership in some 22 Hyundai Motor Company subsidiaries.
+While Hyundai Motor Company remains Kia's largest stakeholder, Kia also retains ownership in some 22 Hyundai subsidiaries.